jzoran05/demo-akka/akka-kotlin-sample/readme.md

 The small program together with its configuration starts an ActorSystem with the Cluster enabled.
 It joins the cluster and starts an actor that logs some membership events.
 Take a look at the SimpleClusterListener.java actor.
 You can read more about the cluster concepts in the documentation.
 To run this sample, go to the Run tab, and start the application main class sample.cluster.simple.SimpleClusterApp if it is not already started.
 SimpleClusterApp starts three actor systems (cluster members) in the same JVM process.

+### 1.2) Deploy from command line
 It can be more interesting to run them in separate processes.
 Stop the application in the Run tab and then open three terminal windows.
 In the first terminal window, start the first seed node with the following command (on one line):